vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Custom name of a dataset from the target pool, where the new container's root filesystem will be stored.

-`ct mv` *id* *new-id*
+`ct mv` *ctid* *new-id*
-  Move container *id* to *new-id*.
+  Move container *ctid* to *new-id*.
 Can be used to move containers between pools or just to rename containers.

     `--pool` *pool*
       Name of the target pool.
-By default, container *new-id* is created on the same pool as container *id*.
+By default, container *new-id* is created on the same pool as container *ctid*.

     `--user` *user*
       Name of the target user.
-By default, the user of container *id* is used.
+By default, the user of container *ctid* is used.
       When copying to a different pool, the target user has to exist before `ct cp` is run.

     `--group` *group*
       Name of the target group.
-By default, the group of container *id* is used.
+By default, the group of container *ctid* is used.
       When copying to a different pool, the target group has to exist before `ct cp` is run.